dhruvmistry2000/Web-scraper/Readme.md

     cd Web-scraper
     ```

-2. Build the Docker image using the following command:
+2. Build the Docker image from the [Dockerfile](Dockerfile) using the following command:
     ```bash
     docker build -t web-scraper .
     ```